webit-de/typo3-guide/Readme.md

 mod.guide.tours.ViewModule {
 	# The title of the tour.
 This title will be displayed in the backend module.
 	# Enter simply some text or use a LLL identifier.
-	title = LLL:EXT:guide/Resources/Private/Language/BootstrapTourViewModule.xlf:tx_guide_tour.title
+	title = LLL:EXT:myextension/Resources/Private/Language/MyExtensionModuleTour.xlf:guide_tour.title

 	# Description of the tour.
 This description will be displayed in the backend module.
 	# Enter simply some text or use a LLL identifier.
-	description = LLL:EXT:guide/Resources/Private/Language/BootstrapTourViewModule.xlf:tx_guide_tour.description
+	description = LLL:EXT:myextension/Resources/Private/Language/MyExtensionModuleTour.xlf:guide_tour.description

-	# Internal name of the module.
+	# The module key is the starting point of the tour.
+	# The guide extensions opens the given module when starting a tour.
+To switch
+	# beetween modules just register another tour.
-	# This is the same identifier like the module key (M parameter in backend links)
+	# This is the same name like the `M` parameter in backend links.
-	# The moduleName core is used for tours, which are execute in top frame.
+	# Special value: `core` is used for tours which are executed in the top frame.
-	# Examples:
+	# Example values:
 	# - Page module: web_layout (a tour which is executed in page module)
 	# - View module: web_ViewpageView (a tour which is executed in view module)
+	# - Backend: core (a tour which is executed in the top frame of the backend window)
 	moduleName = core

 	# Icon identifier for the icon in backend module.
-	# The icon identifier has to be registered in the icon registry.
+	# See https://github.com/TYPO3/TYPO3.Icons for available icons or how to register your own.
 	iconIdentifier = module-guide-tour-core
 	# In the steps node you have insert a node for each popover you want to display.
 	steps {